tswansha/Python-Tutorial/README.md

 13. Lets create our first Django app I choose pages
     - *python manage.py startapp pages*.

-14. You need to go to project folder which is in our example 15.
-Enter below command to get rid of pesky error message below
-    - *python manage.py migrate*. go to settings.py file and add following new line
+14. You need to go to project folder which is in our example **django_projects** go to settings.py file and add following new line
     - Add Image Later.

 15. Go to application folder our example **pages** go to view.py and add below new lines